The Dental Bridge procedure is used when a dental piece has been lost and it is necessary to replace it.

 It is cavity formation underneath the bridge which can occur if the patient does not schedule a control appointment every 6 months with a professional who can evaluate the state of the restoration and who can give follow up to its performance.

 Pros and cons of a bridge vs. an implant?

-To restore a space on the mouth we can use both bridges and implants.
+To restore a space on the mouth we can use either our Costa Rica dental bridges or implants.
 Here is a guide on the pros and cons.